Symposium | May 18, 9:30 AM | FREE

 12 Noon | Lunch

 Keep the conversation going by having lunch with our symposium speakers and other audience members.
-Lunch will be available for $17.50.
+Lunch will be available for $15.
 Pay at the door or pre-order now to skip the line.
 Lunch is vegetarian, vegan, and meat sandwiches, salads, flavored waters, coffee and cookies.
+No gluten free option, unfortunately but feel free to bring your own.

 1 PM | Behind the scenes with Embrace Everything – how a Mahler podcast gets created